 Permanent visas for Brazil

-Foreigners wishing to live in Brazil long term can apply for a permanent visa.
+Foreigners wishing to live in Brazil long-term can apply for a permanent visa.
 There are several types of permanent visas including those for investment, family reunification and retirement.
+Some of these visas require expats to have sufficient funds to support themselves during their stay in Brazil, these include investment and retirement visas.

 The requirements for a permanent visa for Brazil are quite stringent.
 Expats wishing to apply for this visa should prepare themselves for a long wait filled with bureaucratic processes and much paperwork.